• Home |

 Micro pistols designed for James Bond-style deep concealment are all the rage right now.
 That means there is a wide variety of .380 ACP pistols on the market.

-The ammo you do find will also cost you.
+The ammo you do find will cost you.
 Most .380 ACP loads are significantly more expensive than 9mm.
-Cost-wise, they are more on par with hefty hitters like .45 ACP.
+Costwise, they are more on par with hefty hitters like .45 ACP.

 .38 Special

-If you’re a fan of wheel guns for self-defense, the .38 Smith & Wesson Special (more commonly known as simply .38 Special) is a popular option.
+If you’re a fan of wheel guns for self-defense, then .38 Smith & Wesson Special (more commonly known as simply .38 Special) is a great option.
 A revolver chambered in this mild-recoiling cartridge is capable of stopping bad guys.
 However, it does have its drawbacks.

 Recoil

-The .38 Special’s recoil is incredibly mild, which is why this cartridge is often recommended to women and other recoil-sensitive shooters.
+The .38 Special’s recoil is gentle, which is why this cartridge is often recommended to women and other recoil-sensitive shooters.

 Load a snub nose revolver with .38 Special and the recoil gets a bit snappy.
-Although snubbies are easier to conceal, a medium-frame wheel gun is much easier to shoot.
+Although snubbies are easier to conceal, a medium-frame wheel gun is much easier to fire.

 Power and Penetration

-Although both 9mm and .38 Special shoot the same caliber bullets, the .38 Special is a low-velocity cartridge, and as such it has a lot less oomph behind its projectiles.
+Although both 9mm and .38 Special fire the same caliber bullets, the .38 Special is a low-velocity cartridge.
+As such, it has a lot less oomph behind its projectiles.

-To put the power difference in perspective, .38 Special cartridges have a SAAMI pressure specification of 17,000 psi.
-If you can get your hands on .38 SPL +P loads, those top out at 18,500 psi.
-In comparison, 9mm (which is quickly becoming the gold standard for self-defense ammo), has a SAAMI rating of 35,000 psi.
+To put the power difference in perspective, .38 Special has a SAAMI pressure specification of 17,000 psi (.38 Spl +P is higher at 18,500 psi).
+In contrast, 9mm (which is quickly becoming the gold standard for self-defense ammo) has a pressure ceiling of 35,000 psi.

-A standard pressure .38 Special loads launching a 125-grain bullet at 900 fps generates 225 foot-pounds of energy.
-Meanwhile, a standard pressure 9mm load lobbing a nearly identical projectile achieves a velocity of 1175 fps and 380 foot-pounds of energy.
+A standard pressure .38 Special load launching a 125 grain bullet at a muzzle velocity of 900 fps generates 225 foot-pounds of muzzle energy.
+Meanwhile, a standard pressure 9mm load lobbing a nearly identical projectile achieves a muzzle velocity of 1,175 fps and 380 foot-pounds of muzzle energy.

 While that is a significant difference of force in the 9mm’s favor, modern bullet designs have helped even the playing field for these two cartridges.